MARK SETZLER

 These students often engage in behaviors that are inappropriate in a professional work environment.
 For "F" students, these behaviors persist despite repeated instructor feedback in comments, professionalism grades, or Starfish flags.

 Students who are failing to meet the minimum expectations for professionalism and engagement are disengaged for extended periods in many or most class meetings, making no effort to contribute or learn during class meetings.
-Common reasons for this type of disengagement include the frequent use phones or computers (or failing to use them in ways that adhere to guidelines), frequently arriving after class has started, leaving the classroom for extended periods without a valid reason, or distracting peers during group exercises.
+Examples of this type of disengagement include the frequent, prolonged use phones or computers (or failing to use them in ways that adhere to guidelines), frequently arriving well after class has started, leaving the classroom for extended periods without a valid reason, distracting peers during group exercises, or showing on tests and exams that no effort at all is being put into reviewing course materials.

 Demonstrating appropriate professional life skills includes consistent attendance and timely submission of assignments.
 Students who exceed the maximum number of permissible absences or frequently submit late assignments without explaining why work is coming in late are demonstrating unprofessional behavior.
 If there is a reason why classes or deadlines must be missed, communicate those reasons to your instructors.

-Engaging in any serious act of academic dishonesty (see your syllabus policies) will result in an "F" grade for professionalism in addition to any penalties related to the relevant assignment.
+Engaging in any serious act of academic dishonesty (see your syllabus policies) will result in an "F" grade for professionalism in addition to any penalties related to the relevant assignment or additional sanctions imposed by HPU's student honor court.